 Brief Introduction to Blockchain Protocol

 A protocol is a set of rules.
-In computing, protocols define how data must be structured to be accepted into a system and how the data is to be transferred between different computer systems.
+In computing, protocols define how data must be structured to be accepted into a system and how the data will be transferred between different computer systems.
 In practice, protocols have been used for a long time, even before the World Wide Web was ever invented.
-They are fundamental to how the internet works, governing the transmission of data from one computer to another.
-Bitcoin protocols are similar because they enable server nodes to exchange information over the internet so that all systems in the network can work properly.

 The blockchain consensus protocol can ensure the validity of online transactions, eliminate the possibility of double waste, and ensure that no participant cheats.
-Simply put, the protocol can prove that digital money could be exchanged safely on the internet.
-Following Bitcoin, thousands of new digital currencies have emerged with their own protocols.
+Simply put, the protocol can prove that digital money can be exchanged safely on the internet.
+Following Bitcoin, thousands of new digital currencies have emerged with their protocols.

 1. Proof of Work (PoW)

-Proof of work is necessary to add new blocks to the network.
+Proof of Work is necessary to add new blocks to the network.
 The players who execute this system are called miners.
 A new block is created each time a miner comes up with a winning proof of work, usually every 10 minutes.

-To create a new block, miners must do a particular task and prove it.
-To be precise, they must guess a matching computation, which involves finding a hash that matches certain requirements.
-The more computations they solve, the more coin they are likely to get.
-The first person to solve it will get the opportunity to add a block to the chain.
+The first person to solve it will be able to add a block to the chain.
 Whoever wins will be rewarded with cryptos.
-Then the blockchain creates a new value that miners must hash, and the race starts all over again.
+Then the blockchain creates a new value that miners must hash, and the race starts again.

 Proof of work is an excellent system because anyone can join the network and participate.
-It is also applicable in an environment where participants do not trust each other.
+It also applies in an environment where participants do not trust each other.
 However, finding the winning proof of work is difficult and can only be done using a specialized computer, which consumes quite a lot of power.
 Therefore, the cost of computing resources can be expensive.

 2. Proof of Stake (PoS)